yoctoproject/poky/documentation/adt-manual/adt-prepare.rst

 ``/opt/poky/``\ release.
 After either accepting the default location or selecting your own location, you are prompted to run the installation script interactively or in silent mode.
-If you want to closely monitor the installation, choose “I” for interactive mode rather than “S” for silent mode.
+If you want to closely monitor the installation, choose "I" for interactive mode rather than "S" for silent mode.
 Follow the prompts from the script to complete the installation.